Claiming Tutoring Services on Your Canadian Tax Return (2026 Guide)

 With the right support, many people with ADHD thrive.
 They often bring creativity, curiosity, problem-solving, and innovative thinking to school, work, and community life.

-But when ADHD goes unrecognized or unsupported, challenges can build over time.
+But when ADHD goes unrecognized or unsupported, challenges can build over time and can have serious learning, mental health and life impacts.

 ADHD primarily affects executive functioning, the mental processes that help us plan, organize, regulate attention, and manage emotions.